top of page

 Northern Wei was a regime founded by the Xianbei people in northern China during the North and South Dynasties (420 — 589).

-Hence, the nomadic minority Xianbei had some particular customs regarding the queen and inheritance system.
+Hence, the nomadic minority Xianbei had particular customs regarding the queen and inheritance system.

-In Northern Wei, the emperor could not decide which woman to be his queen and could only nominate candidates.
+In Northern Wei, the emperor could not decide which woman would be his queen; he could only nominate candidates.

-Later, these candidates must handmade a gold (or copper) statue.
+Later, these candidates had to craft a gold (or copper) statue by hand.

-Feng was selected as a candidate and successfully made a perfect gold statue.
+Feng was selected as a candidate and successfully crafted a perfect gold statue.

-After winning the emperor’s heart, Feng gained everyone’s support and became the queen when she was 14.
+After winning the emperor’s heart, Feng gained everyone’s support and became the queen at the age of 14.

 Painted Relief Sculpture of Northern Wei that Carved with A Flying Fairy Playing Traditional Chinese Instrument (Pai Xiao) — Qingzhou Museum (Photo by Dongmaiying)